5 Essential Outdoor Eye Care Tips with Sunglasses

 Most of us know that the sun emits ultraviolet (UV) radiation, but what does this mean for our eyes?

-Well, our eyes, like our skin, can suffer from damage due to UV rays.
+Well, our eyes, like our skin, can suffer damage from UV rays.
 Two types of UV rays reach the earth’s surface – UVA and UVB.
 Both can cause harmful effects on our eyes and vision.

-One of the most common conditions is cataracts, clouding the eye’s natural lens.
-UV exposure accelerates the development of cataracts, which can blur vision and make it a bit difficult to perform everyday tasks.
-Another eye condition related to sun exposure is macular degeneration, the leading cause of severe, and even permanent vision loss in people over 60.
+One of the most common conditions is cataracts, which cloud the eye’s natural lens.
+UV exposure accelerates the development of cataracts, which can blur vision and make it difficult to perform everyday tasks.
+Another eye condition related to sun exposure is macular degeneration, the leading cause of severe and even permanent vision loss in people over 60.

-Overexposure to UV rays can damage the macula, a small area near the center of the retina required for sharp, clear vision.
+Overexposure to UV rays can damage the macula, a small area near the retina’s center required for sharp, clear vision.

 This is by no means a comprehensive list – pterygium (an abnormal growth on the very surface of the eye), photokeratitis (a painful eye condition similar to a “sunburn of the eye”), and skin cancer around the eyelids are other conditions associated with prolonged UV exposure.